TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 Once these components are in place, the External integration framework will handle all other aspects of the integration process.

-### Test Web Service
+### Sample Web App

-For testing purposes, I've set up a sample web service.
+For testing purposes, I've set up a sample web app.
 At the time of publishing this post, it is deployed at the following address: [https://purchaseorderapp20240916.azurewebsites.net/](https://purchaseorderapp20240916.azurewebsites.net/)

 The source code for this test web service is also available on [GitHub] (https://github.com/TrudAX/TestWebService_PurchaseOrderApp)